 Cherry blossom viewing - March and April 2018

 Hanami (literally "flower see") is the Japanese word for cherry blossom viewing.
 People enjoy looking at and photographing the blooms during the daytime and also the evenings, and blossom viewing outdoor picnics are held, regardless of the cold.
 (Hot One Cup Sake in a can is a popular drink in the evening!)
 Peak viewing season is typically the first week of April for places like Tokyo and Kyoto, but we take pride in finding tranquil and uncrowded spots for our guests to enjoy the blossom season across the full March and April season.

 Japan cherry blossom tours are very popular with our 2016 cherry blossom tours sold-out several months in advance and our 2017 tours started filling shortly after.
-For 2018 we intend to run another set of two week tours chasing the cherry blossom across Japan.
-We will be revising the schedules for 2018, but are taking pre-bookings at this stage.
-For more information on the tours see our 2017 Sakura tours page for an indication of what you can expect for 2018.
-A copy of the Spring 2018 brochure can be downloaded here.
+For 2018 we are running at least four tours chasing the cherry blossom across Japan.

 Best of Japan - October 2017